Introduction to Python

 funcion con varios argumentos sin especificar cuantos

-In case we do not know the order of the arguments of a function, we can indicate the argument we want to pass to it by indicating its name
+In case you don't know the order of the arguments of a function, you can specify the argument you want to pass by indicating its name.

 def funcion(argumento1, argumento2, argumento3):print(argumento1 + ' '+ argumento2 + ' ' + argumento3)funcion(argumento3 = "MaximoFN", argumento1 = "Blog", argumento2 = "de")